DataDog/hiring-engineers/answers.md

 ## Prerequisites and Environment Setup

 In the following you will be walked through a number of steps that help you get familiar with Datadog.
 We will set up a new Ubuntu VM instance on your local machine (Host) and install the Datadog Agent on it.
-The DD Agent will be able to collect useful Infrastructure and APM data and metrics.
-The data will be sent to Datadog where we are going the visulalize and analyse it.
+The DD Agent will be able to collect useful Infrastructure metrics and APM data.

 Be prepared to learn a lot about Infrastructure Monitoring, Application Performance Monitoring and Data Visualization along the way.
 Ready?
 Let's start!